There was a most well-supported meeting on Shrove Tuesday when we had presentations on Fasting from all the major religions.

 Please open the agenda by clicking on the link below

-The major event for the 2016 Interfaith Week was the ‘Welcoming of the Outsider’.
+The major event in Interfaith Week was the ‘Welcoming of the Outsider’.
 It was an interfaith response to the current Refugee Crisis.
 We were delighted at the high university student response.
 The event was jointly arranged by CIF, the University and Cheltenham Borough Council.
 ‘Scriptural Reasoning’ formed part of the evening led by Dr Georgina Jardim when we looked at teachings about welcoming the stranger to the Koran and Bible.

 A Syrian couple spoke of their welcome locally after the flight from Syria.
 We watched a film made by students about the work of GARAS (Gloucestershire Association for Refugees and Asylum Seekers) and another about celebrities whose families had found welcome refuge in our country in the past.